Component Reusability: DRY Principle Guide

 Walkthrough:

-Let's build a more complex reusable component: a Card that can display any content we pass to it.
+Let's build a more complex reusable component: a Card wrapper that provides consistent styling for any content you pass to it.

-The Goal: Create a Card component that provides a consistent wrapper (with a border and padding) for any content.
+The Goal: Create a Card component that wraps content with a border and padding, making it reusable for different types of content.

 // components/Card.jsx